Settings

 The moment I see that I think the text is AI generated and I lose interest.

-• dijksterhuis a day ago
+• dijksterhuis 3 months ago

 i've noticed recently i actually do that fairly often. so i'm consciously trying to edit after the fact to remove it for that exact reason.